 Clarify Roles of a Managing Leader

-“Clarity is kindness.” —Brené Brown, American professor & author
+“Clear is kind.
+Unclear is unkind.” —Brené Brown, American professor & author

 People say they want certain things, such as money, time, or integrity, but what they crave the most is clarity.